WTMJ (AM): Programming

 With hourly news updates from ABC News Radio, WTMJ airs news programming in morning and afternoon drive times.
 During the midday, the station airs live, local talk shows with Jeff Wagner and Steve Scaffidi.
-In the evenings, WTMJ has a three-hour sports talk show WTMJ Nights followed by nationally syndicated programs in late night hours including The Ramsey Show, The Jim Bohannon Show, Our American Stories with Lee Habeeb and This Morning, America's First News with Gordon Deal.
+In the evenings, WTMJ has a three-hour sports talk show WTMJ Nights followed by nationally syndicated programs in late night hours including The Ramsey Show, Rich Valdés America at Night, Our American Stories with Lee Habeeb and This Morning, America's First News with Gordon Deal.

 During weekends the station airs a mixture of local how-to programming, talk shows, local sports talk programs, sports play-by-play and national talk shows, for instance The Truth About Your Future with Ric Edelman and Compass Media Networks' This Weekend with Gordon Deal, in addition to ABC News' Perspective news magazine, the CBS News Weekend Roundup, and CBS's podcast The Takeout with Major Garrett.

 WTMJ has broadcast the Milwaukee Bucks basketball team and Milwaukee Brewers baseball team for most of their histories.
 From 1929 to 2021, WTMJ served as the flagship radio station for the Green Bay Packers football team.